Date of Award

 By using NeatWork, a Nicaraguan based system, and WaterGEMS, which is more commonly used in the United States, it was determined that designing for 100% reliability was the most responsible approach, especially for community with growing populations.
 This would allow the community to receive ample water in more extreme circumstances, instead of merely average circumstances.
 The addition of a loop, or redundancy, would protect the integrity of the system by allowing water to be re-routed if a section of the system is compromised.

 Bensching, Leah and Monk, Jamie, "Nicaragua Water Distribution System" (2016).
-Civil Engineering Senior Theses.
+Civil, Environmental and Sustainable Engineering Senior Theses.
 47.